 Ah, a refrain familiar to most professional SEO companies.
 It’s usually followed by the client resolving to hire an SEO manager or do it themselves, before being forced to partner with an agency once they see the time- and cost-inefficiency of both those options.

 Reputable online marketing companies charge anything from £3000/month (~$4600) all the way to £7k/month.
 Some even higher.
-Based on an hourly rate of approx. £60 ($100), this equates to a minimum of 50 hours dedicated to your project.
+Based on an hourly rate of approx. £60 ($100), which equates to a minimum of 50 hours dedicated to your project.
 So your initial reaction is perfectly normal.
 But how justified is it?

 Well, that wholly depends on what your definition of SEO or online marketing is exactly.